highchair/artinruins-com/_property/william-h-haskell-plant.md

 #### Maps

++ [1884 Sanborn Map, City of Pawtucket, Volume 1, Plate 6](http://hdl.loc.gov/loc.gmd/g3774pm.g3774pm_g080961884) (page 6) — Buildings labelled “W.H.
+Haskell.
+Bolt Fac.”
+The plots boundaries are trapezoidal in shape and is in the middle of a block bounded by Pine Street to the west, Main Street to the south, Bailey Street to the east, and Providence and Worcester Railroad to the north.
+The southern-most building is a red/pink brick upside down L shape containing an office, stamping and packing on the 1st floor; a machine shop on the 2nd; and a pattern shop on the 3rd.
+A much larger but single story wooden structure is on the northern side which is labelled as “Forging & Nail Cutting” with “Iron & Steel Storage.”
-+ [1890 Sanborn Insurance Map, plate 17](http://hdl.loc.gov/loc.gmd/g3774pm.g3774pm_g080961890){:target="_blank"} (page 17) — Corner of Bailey, now Commerce, and Main Streets.
++ [1890 Sanborn Insurance Map, Volume 1, Plate 17](http://hdl.loc.gov/loc.gmd/g3774pm.g3774pm_g080961890) (page 17) — Corner of Bailey, now Commerce, and Main Streets.
 Many of the former building are in this map, with only a few of the current ones.
 The pink brick section labeled “W. M. Haskell Comp’y” is still extant, while the wooden structures in yellow are now gone.
-Bailey (renamed “Bayley”) would later run through to Pine Street and where the train tracks run to the north would become Goff Street.
++ [1902 Sanborn Map, City of Pawtucket, Volume 1, Plate 6](http://hdl.loc.gov/loc.gmd/g3774pm.g3774pm_g080961884) (page 10) — Buildings are labelled “W.H.
+Haskell M’fg Co. — Bolt and Nail Factory.”
+The wood-frame building to the north has expanded slightly since 1884 and has the western wall faced with brick.
++ [1923–1962 Sanborn Map, City of Pawtucket, Volume 1, Plate 16 (Flickr)](https://www.flickr.com/photos/pawtucketlibrary/36777750926/in/album-72157686059514163/) — Buildings are unlabelled with a company name but are in much the same configuration as present day.
+Part of the Pawtucket Library collection.

 ### In the News